jlrickert/zet/docs/286/README.md

 # Mythic plus progress on Ravalock for season 2

+Current progress for season 2 on Ravalock.

+Current rating is 1943

 | Dungeon                | Initials | Fortified | Tyranical |
 | ---------------------- | -------- | --------- | --------- |
 | Brackenhide Hollow     | BH       | 15+       | 16-       |